sileom/shaftExchange/README.md

 # Shaft Echange
-Code for grasp two types of shaft from a box and for moving the robot toward an exchange position.
+Code to grasp two types of shaft from a box and to move the robot toward an exchange position.

 # Requirements
 The code works with a Franka Emika Panda Robot and requires the libfranka library to be installed in the system.